-Preparing for Halloween is challenging enough for most parents, with or without back and neck problems; Superhuman will power is needed to walk past the tempting gargantuan bags of Halloween Treats in the shops.
-Not to mention trying to find the perfect outfit for your ‘little monsters’, the biggest pumpkins and the late night hikes round the neighbours for more goodies!
+Preparing for Halloween is challenging enough for most parents, with or without back and neck problems; superhuman will power is needed to walk past the tempting gargantuan bags of Halloween treats in the shops.
+Not to mention trying to find the perfect outfit for your ‘little monsters’, the biggest pumpkins and the late night hikes ’round the neighbours for more goodies!

-How will you ever cope without triggering your back pain – fear not!
-With some simple spine saving ‘tricks’ Halloween may feel more of a ‘treat!’
+How will you ever cope without triggering your back pain?
+Fear not!
+With some simple spine-saving ‘tricks’ Halloween may feel more of a ‘treat!’

-- Plan ahead: Leaving everything to the last minute causes more stress and tension, take time to jot ideas down or any shopping you may need, then schedule a day or two to put your plans into action.
+- Plan ahead: Leaving everything to the last minute causes more stress and tension.
+Take time to jot ideas down or any shopping you may need, then schedule a day or two to put your plans into action.

 - Let your legs pick a pumpkin: When you reach for that giant pumpkin squat down, use your legs and avoid twisting your spine as you stand up while holding it close to your body.

 - Keep kids off your back: Don’t put pressure on your spine by propping your little one on your shoulders while trick or treating.
-Plan a manageable route so your little Dracula or Wicked Witch doesn’t fade out a mile away from home, leaving you no choice but to put 3 stones of grumpy ghost and their bucket of treats on your already screaming spine!
+Plan a manageable route so your little Dracula or Wicked Witch doesn’t fade out a mile away from home, leaving you no choice but to put three stones of grumpy ghost and their bucket of treats on your already screaming spine!

 Keep to these simple tips and your Halloween shouldn’t be too scary!